Course on CUDA Programming on NVIDIA GPUs, July 21-25, 2025

 Application: a trivial "hello world" example

-CUDA aspects: launching a kernel, copying data to/from the graphics card, error checking and printing from kernel code Note: the instructions explain how files can be copied from my user account so there's no need to download from here
+CUDA aspects: launching a kernel, copying data to/from the graphics card, error checking and printing from kernel code Note: the instructions above explain how a tar file of all files can be copied from this webpage, so there's no need to download individual files from here

 Practical 2